 ACCA is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to contracted personnel; and natural disasters.
-For fiscal year 2010, ACCA is named on the Sponsor's policy for property and general liability insurance.
+For fiscal year 2011, ACCA is a member of the Schools of Ohio Risk Sharing Authority (SORSA) consortium to provide its property and general liability insurance.